 |Ideal For||RockBLOCK Mk2 Naked: Integration into existing devices

 Line rental is paid in blocks of 1 month, and allows the RockBLOCK to exchange information with the Iridium satellite network.
 You only pay for months in which you wish to use the RockBLOCK.
 No annual contract is required.
 Line rental costs £10.00 per month and includes access to The RockBLOCK management system for managing your devices.

 Credits are used each time you transmit.
 1 credit is used per 50 bytes (or part thereof) of message sent or received.
 1 credit is also used if you check your mailbox and there are no messages waiting (A mailbox check).
-Credits do not expire, even if you are paying no line rental.
+Credits do not expire unless you do not use your account at all for 12 months.
 Credits are shared/pooled between all of the devices on your account

 |Bundle||per Credit||Bundle Price|

 Iridium is the only satellite network that allows transmission of information from any point on Earth – other networks have no coverage in the polar regions, and have intermittent or no coverage in other marine and land areas.

 Iridium has 66 satellites in orbit around the Earth, allowing coverage anywhere on Earth 24 hours a day, 7 days a week.
 No other satellite network has truly global coverage.
 Messages sent via Iridium take just seconds to reach you, via e-mail or directly to your web-service.